ccjmne/blog/content/posts/intralinear-partitioning-1.md

 ## The few forms of horizontal alignment

    In the wild, I identified four classes of occurrences itching for what I shall refer to as *intralinear partitioning*.
-In this article, we'll appreciate and learn to reproduce the first three.
+In this article, I propose to classify and appreciate them.

 ### The list in a grid